WorkTime – employee monitoring software

 2. Is it legal to monitor company’s computers?

 Yes.
 If the device belongs to the company, the owners (employers) can monitor employees to ensure no misuse.
-Employers also have the right to ensure that their employees do not use computers to access sites that are not related to work.
+Employers also have the right to ensure that their employees do not use computers to access sites unrelated to work.
 However, prior knowledge of the monitoring is essential.
 Employees should be expressly notified and informed that there will be control over computer use.

 3. Is it legal to monitor employee internet and social media activities?

 Yes.
 The answer is similar to the previous question.
 In most instances, the employer has the right to ensure that employees use the Internet they have provided for work-related purposes during paid hours.
 Employers can monitor internet activities such as websites visited, time spent online during working hours, and even limit visits to specific sites.
 As far as monitoring social media activities is concerned, Brazilian legislation is yet to regulate companies’ social media monitoring.
-Still, employees should understand that if company policies prohibit social media use during working hours, they must comply.
+Still, employees should understand that they must comply if company policies prohibit social media use during working hours.

 4. Is it legal to monitor screen contents and keystrokes?